Mahamed-Belkheir/qufl/README.md

 ### refreshToken

-the refreshToken method takes a decoded refresh JWT and returns a new JWT, provided the decoded token is of type refresh and is still in the token store
+The refreshToken method takes a decoded refresh JWT and returns a new JWT, provided the decoded token is of type refresh and is still in the token store

 ```js